J-D-Heijink/J-D-Heijink.github.io/README.md

 =========================================
 1. path
     * people: Directory where images of known people are stored (subdirectory name is name of person)
-    * pictures: Directory where slide show pictures are stored
+    * pictures: Directory where categorized pictures are stored (subdirectory name is category name)
+    * songs: Directory where categorized songs are stored (subdirectory name is category name)
     * logging: Directory where log files are stored
+    * cache: Directory where results are cached, e.g. face encodings
+1. extension
+    * picture: Array with file extensions of pictures
+    * song: Array with file extensions of songs
 1. recognition:
     * jitter: Control number of times to re-sample when building network for a single face
     * tolerance: Tolerance number for face recognition between 0 and 1 (default is 0.6, lower value for more strictness)